mammothgeospatial/qgis-in-mineral-exploration/docs/source/how_to/add_saga_next_gen.rst

 Installing the SAGA Next Gen Provider
 =====================================

-Using the new SAGA Next Gen algorithms requires the installation of additioanl binary files.
+Using the new SAGA Next Gen algorithms requires the installation of additional binary files.
 To install the SAGA Next Gen, go to the plug-ins manager and select the “Processing Saga Next Gen Provider”.

 .. image:: img/saga_ng_1.jpg
   :align: center